pylayers/pylayers/doc/UserManual.rst

         Terms **nodes** and **edges** are used when refering to graph elements of :math:`\mathcal{G}_{x}(\mathcal{V},\mathcal{E})`.
         Terms **points** and **segments** are used when refering to geometrical object.

-        It is important to stick to this naming convention in order not to introduce
-        confusion between those closely related concepts.

         A `str2` file is a list of points with their coordinates and a list of segments associating those points by pairs.

-        The description of the layout exploits a **non overlaping  rule**, (which ideally should be checked regularly when creating a new layour for not braking the consistency of the associated graph description).
+        The description of the layout exploits a **non overlaping  rule**, (which is checked regularly when creating a new layout for not braking the consistency of the associated graph description).

         **Non overlaping rule**:
                 A segment must never has, as a member, a point of the layout which is not one of its extremity.